gthvn1/rlox/README.md

 python3 -m http.server
 ```

-You should be able to open your browser at `http://localhost:8000` (maybe hard reload it...)
+- You should be able to open your browser at `http://localhost:8000` (maybe hard reload it...).
+- While our `rlox-server` is a work in progress we use the python module http.